Requieem/unity-snake/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Core Snake Mechanics
+- [ ] Core Pong Mechanics
 - [ ] Simple HUD
 - [ ] Managed Game Flow and persistent game States
 - [ ] Multiplayer

-See the [open issues](https://github.com/Requieem/unity-snake) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/Requieem/Pong) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>